Skip to main content

 Create a project

 A project represents a single application or service.
-Create one for the app whose secrets you want to manage (e.g. “api-service” or “web-app”).
-Projects are organized under teams.Your project comes with default environments (e.g. development, staging, production).
+Create one for the app whose secrets you want to manage, for example api-service or web-app.
+Projects are organized under teams.Your project comes with default environments: development, staging and production.

 4

 Navigate to your project’s secrets page.
-Click Add Secret, enter a key name (e.g. DATABASE_URL) and set a value for each environment.Secret names can contain letters, numbers, underscores and hyphens.
+Click Add secrets and either import an .env file or add one key manually, for example DATABASE_URL.Secret names can contain letters, numbers, underscores and hyphens.

 5